 “Me too,” she says.

 I trek to the other side of what I refer to as ‘salsa central’ and scoop spoonful after spoonful into three small plastic cups and scamper back to our table.
 I came here to eat a Mexican version of a hot dog and there is no better way to prepare for this feast than by starting off with a scorched tongue from this spicy sauce and living with the joyous pain for a few hours.

 While we crunch down on our chips, I grab the receipt inquiring what our order number is.

 “Let me see that,” Dad says.

 I hand him the paper and he stands up and walks away.
 “Here they come,” I say to myself.
-A few seconds later, without fanfare or glory, Dad places the red tray of four bacon wrapped hot dogs stuffed in a steamed bun on the table.
-The Sonoran Dogs are topped with a ladle size scoop of pinto beans, diced onions, tomatoes, golden mustard, jalapeño sauce and mayonnaise.
+A few seconds later, without fanfare or glory, Dad places the red tray of four bacon wrapped hot dogs stuffed in a steamed bun onto the table.
+The Sonoran Dogs are topped with a ladle size scoop of pinto beans, diced onions, tomatoes, golden mustard, jalapeno sauce and mayonnaise.
 With my tongue on fire, my nose running and a spicy induced cough clearing my throat, I pick up my fiesta in a bun, look at different angles for my initial approach, hone in and bite down.
 Dad looks at me with his eyes wide open moving left to right and back again.
 His facial expression and his eyes are all that needs to be said for what we both understand.